nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 Enabling sensor trigger
 =======================

-The |sensor_sampler| supports the sensor trigger functionality.
+The |sensor_manager| supports the sensor trigger functionality.
-This functionality allows the |sensor_sampler| to stop sampling a specific sensor when specified conditions are met.
+This functionality allows the |sensor_manager| to stop sampling a specific sensor when specified conditions are met.
 For more details about the sensor trigger, see Zephyr's :ref:`zephyr:sensor_api` driver.

 .. note::